mlrun/mlrun/docs/store/feature-sets.md

 In Iguazio, features are kept in a logical group called feature set.
 Feature set has meta data and a list of features that are associated with it. <br>
 You can think about feature set in a similar way as a table in a database.
 The feature set contains the following information:
-- Metadata - general information which is helpful for search and organization. examples are project, name, owner, last update, description, labels and etc..
+- Metadata - General information which is helpful for search and organization.
+Examples are project, name, owner, last update, description, labels and etc..
-- Key attributes - entity (the join key), timestamp key
+- Key attributes - Entity (the join key), timestamp key (optional).
-- Transformation - the transformation logic (e.g. aggregation, enrichment etc..)
+- Transformation - The transformation logic (e.g. aggregation, enrichment etc..).
-- Target stores - The type and path the feature set are saved
+- Data source - The source of the data before it gets into the feature store (e.g. file, dataframe, database etc..)
-- Source - the source of the data (e.g. file, dataframe, databaset etc..)
+- Target stores - The type (i.e. parquet/csv or key value) and location for saving the feature set.
 - Statistics - Feature set is saved with statistics for each features such as min,max,count etc..